Most Spoken Languages in Asia

-The Indonesian language may come across as a not-so-popular candidate in the line of languages but it occupies the third place in the most spoken languages of Asia region.
-Spoken by 240,000,000 people, Indonesian is the language of 10% of total Asian population.
-Being a standardized form of Malay, Indonesian language is bound to flourish with changing times.
+The Indonesian language may come across as a not-so-popular candidate in the line of languages but it occupies third place in the most spoken languages of the Asia region.
+Spoken by 240,000,000 people, Indonesian is the language of 10% of the total Asian population.
+Being a standardized form of Malay, the Indonesian language is bound to flourish with changing times.

-Filipino, historically taking its roots from Tagalog language, is the official language of Philippines and adjoining areas.
-It is spoken by 4% of Asia or 90,000,000 people and is a language with a rapidly-growing influence in the learning and educational sector.
+Filipino, historically taking its roots from the Tagalog language, is the official language of the Philippines and adjoining areas.
+It is spoken by 4% of Asia or 90,000,000 people and is a language with a rapidly-growing influence in the learning and education sector.

 Korean and Vietnamese:

-Thai central, Siamese, as it is commonly known is the national and official language of Thailand and first language of majority of Thai people.
-In Asia it is spoken by some 60,000,000 speakers who constitute 2% of the total population.
+Thai central, Siamese, as it is commonly known is the national and official language of Thailand and the first language of the majority of Thai people.
+In Asia, it is spoken by some 60,000,000 speakers who constitute 2% of the total population.

 Burmese and Malaysian:

-Burmese and Malaysian languages constitute the lowest spot in the list of most spoken languages in Asia region with less than 30,000,000 speakers that is approximately 1% of the total Asian population.
-The reason for this size is simple—small size of Malaysian and Burmese regions.
+Burmese and Malaysian languages constitute the lowest spot in the list of most spoken languages in the Asia region with less than 30,000,000 speakers that are approximately 1% of the total Asian population.
+The reason for this size is simple—the small size of the Malaysian and Burmese regions.

 The Asian Language Pool: